corbbo/sudo_sudoku.py/README.md

 ## To-Do
 > GUI: because while the terminal looks neat, it doesn't look as neat as an actual user interface

-> Random Board Generation: The option to have the program invent a board for it to try to solve instead of the user inputting a new board every time

 ------------------------------------

 ## Objetivo